 |Complete Preliminary Training, a Practise Journey and then a self – sufficient Qualifying Journey (a total of 2 overnight trips).
 This will be run through experienced trainers, along with the help of St Paul’s High School Staff.
 Equipment, other than sleeping bags is available to borrow.
 This Adventurous Journey section will incur a cost beyond the award entry fee.
 The level of this cost will depend on how many students attend the camp.
 Last year through Broken Bay the camp costs the students $150 each.
 This cost can be subsidised through participant lunch time fundraising.|

-The registration fee for the Duke of Edinburgh program is $130 which covers the NSW Duke of Edinburgh administration, the bronze certificate, insurance and school administration costs.
+The registration fee for the Duke of Edinburgh program is $140 for Bronze and $150 for Silver, which covers the NSW Duke of Edinburgh administration, the bronze certificate, insurance and school administration costs.
 Unfortunately this registration fee in non-refundable so please make sure that your child is committed to doing the award.

 To learn more about The Award you can go to www.dukeofed.com.au.
 If you have any questions please ring Jessica Dufty at school on 49586711.